CompuTec/computec-docs/processforce_versioned_docs/version-2.0/administrator-guide/implementation-notes.md

 ## Example

-Let's say you want to add a custom field for weight to a ProcessForce Bill of Materials (BOM) form:
+Let's say you want to add a custom field for weight to CompuTec ProcessForce Bill of Materials (BOM) form:

 - Chosen Prefix: AB
 - Custom Field Name: weight
 - Resulting UDF Name: AB_weight
 - Stored in Database as: U_AB_weight

-This naming pattern will help future developers, support teams, and upgrade tools recognize and isolate custom content from standard ProcessForce logic.
+This naming pattern will help future developers, support teams, and upgrade tools recognize and isolate custom content from standard CompuTec ProcessForce logic.

 ---